Germantown, MD

 Churchill Village

-A mature, family-friendly neighborhood known for its tree-lined streets, well-maintained homes, and community pool.
+A mature, well-established neighborhood known for its tree-lined streets and diverse housing options, offering a mix of single-family homes, townhouses, and condos.

 Clopper's Mill